MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-onamae.md

     ![DNS related function settings in Onamae](../media/a98e91cf-5620-49a2-981b-912e53a277bb.png)

 3. Select your domain with the check box and then select the radio button next to **Use another name server** below.

-4. Enter the nameservers into the provided fields and then click " **Go to confirmation screen**"
+4. Enter the nameservers into the provided fields and then click "**Go to confirmation screen**."

 |||
 |:-----|:-----|